PythonAberdeen/user_group/2021-04/beginner/solutions/README.md

 Solutions to Cats in Hats challenge

-We have three suggested solutions (of varying complexity and readability)
+We have four suggested solutions (of varying complexity and readability)

 ## Solution One